 Stephanie de Smale is a humanities/computer science PhD candidate at Utrecht University, affiliated with the Centre for Conflict Studies and GAP.
 Stephanie obtained a bachelor in communication and two cum laude master degrees in new media studies, specializing in: playful and digital methods, cultural politics, conflict studies and human rights.
 She teaches new media theory and digital identity.

 She is a board member of the University Council (2017-2019) at Utrecht University and founder of Junctions: Interdisciplinary graduate journal of the Humanities, for which she was editor-in-chief (2015-2017).

-Her past research has included work on the use of simulations and games in academic education, the role of play in the online do-it-yourself (DIY) biology movement and biohacker practices, and data analysis of political discussions on social media in the Netherlands.
+Her past research is broad and diverse.
+It has included work on the use of simulations and games in academic education, the role of play of the online do-it-yourself (DIY) biology movement and biohacker practices on public discussions concerning bio-technologies, and data analysis of political discussions on social media in the Netherlands.
 Although Stephanie has a diverse humanities background, her research is always practice-based and focuses on contemporary culture.
-Her current research interests include: games and play, qualitative research methods, discourse, and violent conflict.

-Stephanie has a BA in Communication Studies, a MA in New Media Studies (Cum Laude), and research MA Media and Performance Studies from Utrecht University.
+Stephanie has a BA in Communication Studies, a MA in New Media Studies (Cum Laude), and research MA Media and Performance Studies (Cum Laude) from Utrecht University.

 All content on this blog is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Netherlands License unless noted otherwise.